mustafas18/Microservice-BPMS/README.md

 # Introduction
-This repository represents a Business Process Management System (BPMS) solution that is architected upon a microservices framework.
+This repository represents a Business Process Management System (BPMS) solution that is architected upon a microservices architecture.
 It is developed in C# utilizing the ASP.NET Core framework and comprises four distinct microservices.

 The system is structured into four distinct microservices as follows: